 - You acknowledge and authorize that your KP Tuition Reimbursement funds (TR) will be transferred to BHMT to be applied to tuition, fees, and materials associated with your participation in eligible programs.
 Your TR funds are transferred to BHMT throughout the year for payments made on your behalf.
 If you intend to use your TR funds for professional continuing education requirements, it is your responsibility to track these payments in MyBHMT.org.

 Unsuccessful Program Completion – Regional/Multi-Regional Training Programs

-If you fail to successfully complete a BHMT regional training program, you will be ineligible for future BHMT academic programs or benefits for a period of one year except as specifically excused by the Trustees.
+If you fail to successfully complete a BHMT regional training program, you will be ineligible for future BHMT academic and regional training programs or benefits for a period of twelve months except as specifically excused by the Trustees.

 Unsuccessful Course Completion and Dropped Class Policy – General Education/College Prerequisites, Degree Completion, Academic Certificate and Certification Programs.

 These courses may be accelerated and require consistent, serious effort.
-As a student, you may drop a course (early drop, as defined by each school) without impact to later course registration.
-If you drop the course after this drop deadline (late drop) or do not receive a passing grade of C or better, you must successfully complete all elements of your Academic Success Plan to retake the course or enroll in another academic course.
+If you drop a course after your school’s add/drop deadline (Withdraw), do not complete, or do not receive a passing grade of C or better, you must successfully complete all elements of your Academic Success Plan to retake the course or enroll in another academic course.
 Failing to earn any grade your program requires for successful completion is considered an unsuccessful course attempt.
-Should you opt not to complete this plan, you will not be eligible to participate in BHMT-sponsored academic programs for a period of twelve months.
-Any subsequent late drops will make you ineligible for future BHMT Academic programs for a period of one year as specifically excused by the Trustees.
+Should you opt not to complete your Academic Success Plan, you will not be eligible to participate in BHMT-sponsored academic programs for a period of twelve months.
+Any subsequent unsuccessful completions will make you ineligible for future BHMT Academic programs for a period of twelve months or as specifically excused by the Trustees.

 Authorization for Release of Information

 By participating in a BHMT program, you are hereby authorizing and consenting to the release of any and all information listed below to BHMT representatives for the duration of your enrollment in BHMT sponsored programs, including career development coaching and academic success coaching: